 The demand for the final products that use germanium determines the need for this unique metal.
 As noted, germanium plays a crucial role in today’s technology, especially fibre optics.
 So, for example, increased demand for high-speed internet worldwide would increase demand for germanium.

 Although not extremely rare, germanium is ten times more expensive than silver because of the expense of getting it to 99.999% purity, the most commercially available grade.
 So the supply of germanium is constrained by the costly production process.
-As China dominates the production of germanium (60%), export quotas and geopolitical events also impact the germanium supply.
+As China dominates the production of germanium (over 93%!!), export quotas and geopolitical events also impact the germanium supply.

 Now that we understand the factors that impact the demand and supply, we can better estimate where germanium prices are heading.